Office of Program Policy Analysis and Government Accountability

 Performance Information

-Performance measures and standards for the Department of Children and Families may be found in its Long Range Program Plan and Performance Dashboard that reports the department's performance on external and internal measures for its various programs.
+Performance measures and standards for the Department of Children and Families may be found in its Long Range Program Plan and Performance Dashboard, which reports the department's performance on external and internal measures for its various programs.
 The dashboard allows the user to view performance at both a statewide and geographic region level.
+Performance measures and standards for the Department of Law Enforcement may be found in its Long Range Program Plan.

 What are the applicable statutes?